If you have a private pension plan in Ireland, your charges are most likely higher than they could be, no matter what type of contract you may have.

-This article relates to insured individual pension arrangements available in the Republic of Ireland and outlines all charges relating to regular payment pension plans as well as ah-hoc single lumps sum payments, into a regular payment pension plan.
-Single payment pension plans, retirement bonds and post retirement plans, known as ARF contracts also exist and will have different charging structures which are dealt with below:
+This article so far relates to individual pension arrangements currently made available in the Republic of Ireland and outlines all charges relating to regular payment pension plans, as well as variable single lump sum payments into regular payment pension contracts.
+Single-payment pension plans, retirement bonds, and post-retirement plans, known as ARF contracts also exist and will have different charging structures which are dealt with below:

-There is no renewal commission, but of course Fund Manager Charges apply, with the level of trail commission payable to your financial adviser being added to the FMC, The bigger your lump sum pension payment the better value you can negotiate, but generally speaking you should be aiming for a total FMC of 1.00% with 100% net investment allocation.
+Once-off lump sum retirement bonds undergo charges similar to those that apply to single premium payments made into a monthly pension plan.
+There is no renewal commission, but of course, Fund Manager Charges apply, with the level of trail commission payable to your financial adviser being added to the FMC.
+The bigger your lump-sum pension payment the better value you can negotiate, but generally speaking (dependent on age), you should be aiming for a total AMC of no more than 0.85% PA, inclusive of ongoing broker support.

 Approved Retirement Funds

-Approved Retirement Funds are again once off lump sum investments but tend to be large amounts as they represent an accumulated pension pot at retirement.
-The bigger your pension pot for ARF investment, the better value you can negotiate, but generally speaking you should be aiming for a total FMC of between 0.65% – 1.00% PA, inclusive of any ongoing advisory fee, with a minimum 100% net investment allocation and a bonus allocation for larger funds.
+Approved Retirement Funds are again once-off lump sum investments but tend to be large amounts as they represent an accumulated pension pot at retirement.
+The bigger your pension pot for ARF investment, the better value you can negotiate, but generally speaking you should be aiming for an AMC of between 0.50% – 0.75% PA (dependent on fund choices and complexity), inclusive of the ongoing annual advisory charge, with a 100% net investment allocation.

 About the Author

-Ken O’Gorman is the founder of One Quote Financial Brokers and has a comprehensive background in pensions and investments spanning over 20 years of industry experience.
-He is a strong advocate for transparency and consumer protection and for the simplification of the often over-complicated high level private pension charges in Ireland.
+I am the founder of One Quote Financial Brokers Limited and have a comprehensive background in pensions and investments spanning over 20 years of industry experience.
+I am a strong advocate for transparency and consumer protection and for the simplification of the often over-complicated high-level private pension charges in Ireland.

-Together with offering independent low cost transparent personal and executive pension arrangements, his financial broker firm One Quote Financial Brokers offers a choice of 25 different fund managers with multi-asset, active and passive investment management to suit all investors.
+Together with offering low-cost transparent Personal and Executive Pension arrangements, as well as low-cost ARF’s, my financial broker firm, One Quote Financial Brokers offers a choice of 25 different fund managers with multi-asset, active, and passive investment management to suit all investors.